This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for PepsiCo (NYSE:PEP)

-Below are key drivers of the PepsiCo that present opportunities for upside or downside to the current Trefis price estimate:
+Below are key drivers for PepsiCo that present opportunities for upside or downside to the current Trefis price estimate:

 Frito-Lay EBITDA Margins

-- Frito-Lay North America EBITDA margins: Margins stood at 33.1% and 34.7% in 2010 and 2011 respectively.
-In 2013 margins fell to almost 33% due to higher marketing spend and restructuring process undertaken by the company.
-We expect long term margins to stay around the 33.3% levels.
-However, if the increased marketing costs and restructuring costs do not yield the desired results and the margins fall to 30%, we could see the Trefis price estimate revised downwards by 5%.
+- Frito-Lay North America EBITDA margins: Margins stood at 33.1% and 34.7% in 2010 and 2011, respectively.
+In 2013 margins fell to almost 33% due to higher marketing spend, and the restructuring process undertaken by the company.
+In 2014, margins rose to 33.8% on a 3% net revenue growth, as well as lower commodity costs, primarily cooking oil and corn.
+We expect long-term margins to rise to around 34.6%.
+However, if PepsiCo's planned productivity savings and restructuring costs do not yield the desired results and the margins fall to 30%, we could see the Trefis price estimate revised downwards by 7%.

 Frito-Lay has a virtual monopoly in some market segments

-Frito-Lay enjoys a virtual monopoly in many sub-segments of the packaged foods market, especially in the US where it owns most of the top selling brands -
+Frito-Lay enjoys a virtual monopoly in many sub-segments of the packaged foods market, especially in the US where it owns most of the top selling brands -- Cheetos, Doritos

-Doritos and Tostitos being a few examples.
-From potato chips and tortilla chips to wafers, Frito-Lay commands a dominating position in all market segments.
-Increasingly, it derives a significant portion of its revenues from new, untapped and unsaturated markets such as China and India, where traditionally, the general population has not been too exposed to the idea of instant snacks.
+being a few examples.
+From potato chips and tortilla chips, to wafers, Frito-Lay commands a dominating position in all market segments.
+Increasingly, it derives a significant portion of its revenues from new, untapped, and unsaturated markets such as China and India, where traditionally, the general population has not been too exposed to the idea of instant snacks.

 PepsiCo has been able to withstand negative publicity around the unhealthy nature of its food products